How to Beat Limerence

 When you’re in a limerent state, it’s because your emotional needs are not being met in your reality.
 The person you've obsessing over is highlighting traits that you want for yourself.
 Ultimately, they can't give it to you.

+You have to identify those needs yourself and work to build healthy habits to meet them.
 These strategies include setting up a time to check your feelings and needs, encouraging and complimenting yourself more often, and reassuring yourself you can do it.
-This is the kind of support that The Personal Development School offers as part of our All-Access Pass.

 Express our repressed traits.